Harry Fonseca

 1989 "Paint Forum," Euphrat Gallery, De Anza College, Cupertino, CA

-1989 "Cats, Coyotes and Other Critters," The Junior Arts Center Gallery, Los Angeles, CA
+1989 "Cats, Coyotes and Other Critters," Barnsdall Art Park Junior Art Gallery, Los Angeles, CA

 1989 "Stone Poems," Southwest Museum, Los Angeles, California.

-1989 "An Exhibition of Contemporary Native America Art," Northern Arizona University, Flagstaff, AZ
+1989 "An Exhibition of Contemporary Native American Art," Northern Arizona University, Flagstaff, AZ

 1989 "The Creation of the World," Lakota Gallery, Santa Monica, CA